el-hult/adventofcode2016/README.md

 # Instructions

+In 2025, I installed Stack using GHCUp https://www.haskell.org/ghcup/, so that HLS support worked nicer in my IDE (through GHCUp).
+I also udated the stackage resolver so it uses a newer version of GHC that I actually could download and install on MacOS.

 ## Code structure and running solvers

-The current folder structure is a mix between two:

-1) A single package called `old` compiling a single executable that can solve many days depending on command line arguments.
-Run this with `stack build --test --fast --file-watch --exec "old <dayNr>"`.
-   Because there are many days, and at each recompilataion, all previous days are linked into the same executable, this takes silly long time to compile.
-Also, all the tests are located in a single test executable, so a lot of unnecessary tests are rerun at each recompilation as well.
-Therefore, some code is migrated to a separate structure.
-2) One package per day called `dayXX` where XX is `19`,`20`,`21` etc. Each package has their own executables, tests etc. To run these, do `stack build dayXX util --test --fast --file-watch --exec "dayXX"`.
+One package per day called `dayXX`.
+Each package has their own executables, tests etc.
+To run these, do `stack build dayXX util --test --fast --file-watch --exec "dayXX"`.

 Except from these packages, there is also a package `util` exposing the module `Util`.
 Since many days depend on this one, it can be very expensive to run `stack build --file-watch` and edit `util`.
-All days that use `util` well get recompiled and linked.
+All days that use `util` will get recompiled and linked.

 If you do *not* want file watch and test cases and so on, because you simply want to run the programs without developing, you can of course just `stack build` and then `stack exec dayXX` or `stack exec old -- XX`.